ardoq/ardoq-doclet/readme.md

 -targetClasses      | If you specify this folder where your compiled classes are, we will run JDepend analysis on your packages.
 -sourceControl      | An URL to the location of your Java Source files, e.g. https://github.com/ardoq/ardoq-doclet/tree/master/src/main/java
--subpackages        | Which packages to include -cacheDirectory     | Which directory to use for caching of information, default is java.io.tmpdir -cleanCache         | Whether to clean the cache so one does not use old references.
+-subpackages        | Which packages to include -ignoreMethods      | For large projects, ignore the methods and just add them as documentation to the page -cacheDirectory     | Which directory to use for caching of information, default is java.io.tmpdir -cleanCache         | Whether to clean the cache so one does not use old references.
 Useful in a maven build processes where the first module that everyone uses can clean the cache.
 -d                  | The location of your libs e.g. (./target)